nathanvarano/fcl/README.md

 ## To note
-NextJS container doesn't seem to want to connect to Postgresql container. (.env matches docs, and can connect fine to postgresql container when not using NextJS container...
-Haven't had much time to look into it (6 day work week))

 No idea what "machine numbers" are, will attempt to implement correctly during the week if I've got time.

 ## Install script